An invitation to a dream: how a scientist from Belarus came to the USA for a year and stayed forever

-In one of these Russian-speaking companies, he met his future wife Natalia.
-She is the director of a linguistic laboratory at the college and a professor who teaches Russian remotely.
-Her research and publications on distance language teaching and teacher training are well known in the United States and Russia.
+In one of these Russian-speaking companies, he met his future wife, Natalia.
+She is the director of a linguistic laboratory in college and a professor who teaches Russian remotely.
+Her research and publications on distance learning and teacher training are well known in the United States and Russia.

 Now their son Daniel is already 10 years old.
 A grandfather from Russia calls him Danila in Russian.
 Parents are trying very hard to speak Russian with the boy.
 However, the English-speaking environment is doing its job.
 At first, Vladimir tried to convince the child that he did not know English and could only speak Russian.
 While Danila was small, he believed in a legend.
 But when I grew up, I realized that Dad was still cunning.
 He knows English and began to try to “pull out” this language from his father.

 Vladimir still does not give up and is doing his best to instill in the child Russian speech.
 He says that in no case should one give a wimp to children, otherwise there will be no turning back, and the Russian language will become only a vague memory of a strange dialect spoken by parents for some reason.

 Vladimir Ermolenkov admits that for 17 years of his life in the USA he did not stop loving Belarus.
 This is his homeland.
 But he is grateful to America for everything that it gives, for opportunities, for the dreams that come true here.
 But she still did not become his homeland.

 Every year Vladimir necessarily flies to Minsk for two weeks.
 Only this year, because of the coronavirus, his trip was frustrated.
 He bought tickets for March 14, and on March 11, flights between the United States and European countries were suspended.